okeetris/kube-invaders/README.md

 ### Install KubeInvaders on Openshift

-To Install KubeInvaders on your Openshift Cluster clone this repo and launch the following commands and provide all :
+To Install KubeInvaders on your Openshift Cluster clone this repo and launch the following commands then provide the target namespace and cluster route path :

 ```bash